emlid/emlid-docs/docs/reach/common/reachview/survey.md

 	!!! note ""
     	You can also set the new Pole height value if it changed.

-* Press **Collect** to start point collecting process
+* Press *Collect* to start point collecting process

 <p style="text-align:center" ><img src="../img/reachview/survey/start-point-collecting.gif" style="width: 800px;" /></p>

-If you set Auto-save rules, you’ll see the status bar indicating the time until the end of point collection.
-Otherwise, you need to stop collecting point by pressing the **Accept** button.
+If you set Auto-save rules, you will see the status bar indicating the time until the end of point collection.
+Otherwise, you need to stop collecting point by pressing the *Accept* button.

 !!! danger ""
-    If the **Collect** button is unavailable and you see the message “Waiting for solution status”, you won’t be able to start point collection.
+    If the *Collect* button is unavailable and you see the message “Waiting for solution status”, you won’t be able to start point collection.
 Check the solution status.

-You can stop the process by pressing the **Cancel** button.
+You can stop the process by pressing the *Cancel* button.
 In that case, the point will not be saved.

-* If you want to end surveying or look at the result, press the **Back** button.
+* If you want to end surveying or look at the result, press the *Back* button.
-You’ll see the map with all the points you’ve collected
+You will see the map with all the points you have collected

 <p style="text-align:center" ><img src="../img/reachview/survey/back-button.gif" style="width: 800px;" /></p>